 The program is introduced to students, parents, and staff through this event, during which every student signs the No Place for Hate Promise (for elementary school – versión española aqui ) or Resolution of Respect (middle and high school – versión española aqui).
 The Kickoff should explain No Place for Hate, affirm the school’s commitment to the program, and introduce students to the No Place for Hate Promise or Resolution of Respect.
 Please be aware that No Place for Hate Kickoff events do not count as one of your three projects.

 6. Complete three or more projects during the school year

 Projects must address the No Place for Hate themes: Celebrating Diversity, Promoting Respect for Differences, and Challenging Bias or Bullying.
 Projects are required to include some sort of direct-learning piece (such as pre-project lessons or post-project discussion) about one or more of the No Place for Hate themes, impact all students in your school, and ideally promote critical thinking and a sense of community around the No Place for Hate mission.
 See the Project Guidelines for detailed information on project requirements.
 You can choose from sample programs in the No Place for Hate Resource Guide or feel free to design your own.
 Please refer to the Project Checklist to help you ensure your project will be approved.

 A Request for Project Approval Form must be sent to No Place for Hate AT LEAST 2 WEEKS in advance of each project.
 During and after a project, collect supplemental materials (press releases, articles, photos, videos, etc.).
-You will then send a Project Fulfillment Form, along with the supplemental materials, to No Place for Hate when your project wraps up.
+You will then send a Request for Project Fulfillment Form, along with the supplemental materials, to No Place for Hate when your project wraps up.
 Please be aware that No Place for Hate Kickoff events do not count as one of the three projects.

 7. Submit an End-of-Year Assessment